hbctraining/Intro-to-rnaseq-hpc-O2/lessons/01_the_filesystem.md

 >
 > Same with moving and renaming files.
 It will **not** ask you if you are sure that you want to "replace existing file".
 You can use `rm -f` if you want it to ask before deleting the file(s).

 We really don't need these backup directories, so, let's delete both.
-Make sure you have navigated to `~/ngs_course/unix_lesson/`, and now we will use the `rm` command to delete.
 By default, `rm`, will NOT delete directories, but you use the `-r` flag if you are sure that you want to delete the directories and everything within them.
 To be safe, let's use it with the `-i` flag.

 ```bash
 $ rm -ri backup_ref_data/ backup_fastq/